Lyquix/tpl_lyquix/docs/js.md

 ## Custom Project Scripts

-**`js/scripts.js`**
+**`js/scripts.core.js`**

 Use this file to include any global, utility, or minor functionality that you need for your project.

-You may use the file `js/scripts.dist.js` included in the template as the template, just copy or rename it to `js/scripts.js`.
+You may use the file `js/scripts.core.dist.js` included in the template as the template, just copy or rename it to `js/scripts.core.js`.
 Please bear in mind how this file has been structured:

-  * It takes the `$` namespace.
-If you have other libraries already using `$` you can change it to your own namespace to avoid conflicts.
+  * It takes the `$lqx` namespace.
+If you have other libraries already using `$lqx` you can change it to your own namespace to avoid conflicts.
   * It checks for jQuery and lqx libraries.
 You can add other dependencies.
   * The main structure is a self-executing function that returns only the variables and functions that need to be access from outside.
   * Runs `init()` as soon as it's loaded.
+  * Additional modules can be added and saved in the `js/custom/scripts` directory, following the structure of modules in `js/lib`

 **Vue**